ExtensityAI/symbolicai/README.md

 ## 🤖 Engines

-To to limited compute resources we currently only rely on OpenAI's API.
-However, given the right compute resources, we could use local machines to avoid high latencies and costs, with alternative engines such as OPT or Bloom.
+Due to limited compute resources we currently rely on OpenAI's GPT-3 API for the neuro-symbolic engine.
+However, given the right compute resources, is it possible to use local machines to avoid high latencies and costs, with alternative engines such as OPT or Bloom.
 This would allow for recursive executions, loops, and more complex expressions.

 However, we already integrated a set of useful engines that are capable of providing language tokens to perform symbolic operations.